Mshah99github/InterAcT/Readme.md

 ## Acknowledgments

-We would like to express our gratitude to the creators of the datasets, tools, and baseline models that were instrumental in this project:
+We would like to express our gratitude to the creators of the datasets, tools, and baseline models that were utilized in this project:

 1. **UT-Interaction Dataset**
    - **Authors:** Ryoo, M. S. and Aggarwal, J. K.